top of page

 Wordsmith NEW GF.jpg

-Now for the long version.
 I grew up in a blue-collar family.
 The 5th of 7 kids and the only one born with a clotting disorder, which has made my life ever-more interesting.
 In my working-class neighborhood kids ran free in hand-me-downs.
 My father was a skilled-tradesmen, union president, and a die-hard Democrat.
 My mother, a staunch Republican, tended our home and raised 7 children, working longer hours than he.
-Their political dichotomy seemed completely normal to me, and I loved them dearly.
+Their political dichotomy seemed completely normal to me.
 My oldest brother was a troubled man who became a police officer.
 While I know officers who use their power for good, my brother was not one of them.
 My younger sisters and I experienced horrible things at his hands.
-I am a fighter.

 I’m a first-generation college graduate.
-The first and only person in my family to earn an advanced degree.
-Though I think it only fair to note I dropped out of college before eventually returning and finishing my BFA at the School of the Art Institute of Chicago in the 1980s.
+The first and only person in my family to earn advanced degrees.
+Though I think it only fair to note I dropped out of college before eventually returning and finishing my BFA at The School of the Art Institute of Chicago in the 1980s.
 Across 15 years I lived in Chicago and launched my own design firm, eventually ending up in advertising.
-I also experienced advertising’s dark side.
+I worked with big agencies, great clients and notable brands.
+Much was grand.
+But, I also experienced advertising’s dark side - physically, financially and emotionally.
 Being a fighter helped me survive.
-In turn advertising’s darkness inspired my academic research.
-From darkness comes light.
+In turn, advertising’s darkness inspired my academic research.

 In the 1990s I moved to Wisconsin, though not initially to Milwaukee, my current home.
 I did creative consulting and eventually took a corporate marketing job.
 Yet, I itched for something more.
-Needing a new challenge I returned to graduate school, eventually earning my PhD from the University of Wisconsin-Madison in 2001.
-Along the way, I commuted long hours, for many years, while raising two children, consulting, and teaching; while the latter two payed the bills.
-Circuitous routes and tenacity are often good companions.
+Needing a new challenge, and hoping to scratch out more time with my children, I returned to graduate school.
+I eventually earned my PhD from the University of Wisconsin-Madison in 2001.
+Along the way, I commuted long hours, for many years, while raising two children, consulting, and teaching.
+The latter two payed the bills.

 In 2000 I began my life as an “Accidental Academic” at Marquette University.
-Twenty-some years later I’ve published more than 50 articles, whitepapers, and/or book chapters.
-Most address the dark side of advertising.
+After all, artists don't become academics do they?Twenty+ years later I’ve published more than 50 articles, whitepapers, and/or book chapters.
+Most address the dark side of advertising, while always looking for the light.
 I’m the co-author of Advertising Creative: Strategy, Copy & Design (Sage, 6e), sold in 25 countries.
 I’ve also published, or been interviewed, by more than 20 national publications including Fortune, Newsweek, NPR, and The Chicago Tribune.
-And, I’ve traveled to more than 30 countries and interviewed advertising practitioners in nearly half of them.
-Not bad for a kid, with dyslexia, whose childhood origins led to circuitous paths - and I’m still writing.
+And, I’ve traveled to more than 40 countries and interviewed advertising practitioners in nearly half of them.

 Welcome to WordsmithPHD.

-Words matter.
+Words Matter.

 ©2025 Jean Grow.
 All rights reserved.